 You can use bottled roasted red peppers for this recipe.
 I have taken the time to see how a large red pepper compares to the bottled.
-The flavor is really close -- especially in a soup like this one.
+The flavor is really close, especially in a soup like this one.
 A large red pepper roasted, peeled and seeded is about 6 ounces.
 The jars of red peppers that I purchase are about 12 ounces so each jar has about two red peppers in it.

-Most of them are packed in water with minimal salt but look carefully because some will have more salt and others are packed in oil.
+Most of them are packed in water with minimal salt, but look carefully because some will have more salt and others are packed in oil.

-First, assemble the ingredients.
+First, slice the garlic.

 Here's the recipe for Roasted Red Pepper Soup without the pictures.